Millcreek Community Hospital

 malpractice, medical, dental and life insurance at no cost.
 Medical Insurance for the Intern and

 his family is provided.
-A pharmaceutical plan allows prescriptions to be filled by the
+A pharmaceutical plan allows prescriptions to be filled by the Hospital s

-On-Call Meals: The Intern receives all
+On-Call Meals: The Intern receives all meals while

-may join them and receive the employee discount on all meals.
+and receive the employee discount on all meals.

 Facilities: Millcreek Community Hospital has a well-equipped library where Interns may